Ojile-Cecilia/Pizza-Sales-Report/README.md

     - Analyze and interpret data trends and patterns.
     - Create KPIs to track key performance metrics.
     - Use statistical methods to provide deeper insights.

-## Metadata
-- File Extension: .xlsx
-- Number of Rows: 307,974
-- Number of Fields: 23

 You can interact with the report [here](https://drive.google.com/file/d/1PyxHfCKgal2GOKPRUq3GkpdyWyK0P3in/view?usp=sharing)